eliO160/ReadingRm/README.md

-# Web Reader App — User Manual
+# ReadingRm — User Manual

 A modern, accessibility-first web reader for public-domain literature.
 Users can search for books, customize their reading experience, and save progress across devices.